 Disadvantages to Purchasing an Office Space for Sale

 Just like leasing, buying an office space also has drawbacks.
 You have way less flexibility in terms of movement and further business growth.
 You’ll definitely run into surprise expenses because, as with any building, things go wrong sometimes.
+You’re also solely liable for adverse events like damage from extreme weather, a negligent neighboring business, or break-ins.
 Then, of course, there’s the massive initial costs of buying, which includes more than just the down payment – there’s closing costs, loan fees, and repair and capital improvement costs, just to name a few.